 Using technical or big words could alienate your target audience.
 You want a seven-year-old to understand and be able to repeat what you do.
 Whenever you introduce yourself at a networking event, stay punchy and memorable.
 Ideally, you will want that person you were talking with to tell other prospective customers what you do – this will cover a lot of ground, trust me.

 Keep it reasonably short

 Less is more as they say.
 Your ability to describe exactly what you do in one sentence says a lot about your introspection and professional focus.
-In some cases you have to take up two sentence but always aim for one.
+In some cases, you have to take up two sentences but always aim for one.
 I will give you a special dispensation to write more if you have done more things in your life than Tim Ferriss.

 It ain’t cast in iron